Land Conservation

 -

-5New National Park SitesNPF's Land Conservation program has supported establishment of five new national park sites through land acquisition.
+6New National Park SitesNPF's Land Conservation program has supported establishment of six new national park sites through land acquisition.

 Program Highlights

-In December 2020, Acting Secretary of the Interior, David Bernhardt, designated the home of Medgar and Myrlie Evers and their family as a national monument, to honor the lives and sacrifices of civil rights activists Medgar and Myrlie.
-To support NPS’s acquisition of the property, NPF paid for a property survey, title work, and environmental site assessments for the home of the civil rights leaders and nearby vacant land.
+In December 2020, Acting Secretary of the Interior David Bernhardt designated the home of Medgar and Myrlie Evers and their family as a national monument to honor the lives and sacrifices of the civil rights activists.
+To support NPS’ acquisition of the property, NPF paid for a property survey, title work, and environmental site assessments for the home of the civil rights leaders and nearby vacant land.
+In 2023, in anticipation of the 60th anniversary of Medgar Evers's assassination, NPF supported the Trust for Public Land's transformation of vacant lots into an outdoor education space and garden area adjacent to the home site.

 In 2017, Congress authorized the addition of the Forks of the Road site to Natchez National Historical Park.
 Prior to the Civil War, the Forks of the Road market was the second largest market for the sale of enslaved persons in the Deep South.
-NPF is helping NPS acquire properties within the new Forks of the Road site, and during the Natchez Juneteenth celebration in 2021, NPS announced the successful acquisition of the first two tracts at the site, with additional acquisitions anticipated in future years.
+NPF helped NPS acquire properties within the new Forks of the Road site, and during the Natchez Juneteenth celebration in 2021, NPS announced the successful acquisition of the first two tracts at the site, with additional successful acquisitions in 2022 and 2023.
+NPF continues to support and facilitate conservation at the site towards the goal of one day opening this location to commemoration and visitor interpretation.

 Ocmulgee Mounds National Historical Park is a unique urban park that tells the story of 17,000 years of continuous human habitation of the Ocmulgee basin.
-NPF was among several partners that helped add a 900-acre property to Ocmulgee Mounds National Historic Park.
+NPF was among several partners that helped add a 900-acre property to the park in 2022.
 The addition protects a Native American cultural site, as well as a riparian landscape within an urban community.
-The 900 acres purchased are the first piece of a 3,000-acre, larger acquisition project, and NPF and partners are working with willing sellers to continue the process to preserve the culturally significant and sacred land of the Muscogee (Creek) Nation from the threat of development.
+The 900 acres purchased were the first piece of a 3,000-acre, larger acquisition project, and later that same year NPF and partners supported NPS' acquistion of another 250-acre parcel.
+NPF and partners are working with willing sellers to continue the process to preserve the culturally significant and sacred land of the Muscogee (Creek) Nation from the threat of development.

 Program Updates